Legal Age for Marriage

 Often these marriages are between younger girls and older men; and according to this Bill and Melinda Gates Foundation report “child marriage undermines girls’ health, education, and economic opportunities, and increases their risk of experiencing violence.”
 For more information regarding child marriage and forced marriage, you can also visit this NY times OP-Ed piece written by Fraidy Riess.

 If you, or someone in your family is a victim of domestic violence, please contact our office.
 Because we focus solely on family law, we understand the dynamics and can help guide you through the process.
-Please contact Elise Buie Family Law Group, PLLC for a free consultation regarding your domestic violence issues.
+Please contact Elise Buie Family Law Group, PLLC for a consultation regarding your domestic violence issues.
 For more on Domestic Violence please visit the DV section of our website by clicking here.

 STAY UP TO DATE